GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_PWM_ARCHITECTURE.md

 - Multiple channels share whatever PSC/ARR the application programmed.
 - Configuring a channel does not claim the Timer or alter another channel.
 - Duty setters derive their result from the current readable ARR.
-- Channel output state never starts or stops the shared counter.
+- Channel output-enable state never starts or stops the shared counter.
 - The application decides which channels are enabled before starting TIMx.
 - The application stops TIMx before changing the shared timebase.
 - The application reapplies every duty value after changing ARR.